 The European paper industry is a leading recycler and, with local collecting systems improving, will increase its recycling rates even further.

-In some regions, recycling rates range from 70-75%, which is likely the practical maximum recycling rate.
-Some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygienic paper).5
+The European paper recycling rate is 72%, which is approaching the practical theoretical maximum recycling rate of 78%.1 Some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygienic paper).

 Recovery of European Print and Paper (CEPI statistics)

-Paper is recycled, on average, 3.5 times a year in Europe, while over 50% of the raw material for Europe’s paper industry is paper for recycling.
-Paper cannot be recycled indefinitely as fibres get too short and worn out to be useful in creating a new sheet of paper.
-More importantly, the production cannot be based on 100% recycled fibre as 100% of consumption cannot be collected and as Europe is also a global net exporter of paper which is consumed and collected outside of Europe.
-The cycle must therefore constantly be refilled with new fibres.2
+Paper is recycled, on average, 3.5 times a year in Europe1, while 54% of the fibre for Europe’s paper industry is from paper for recycling.2 Paper cannot be recycled indefinitely as fibres get too short and worn out to be useful in creating a new sheet of paper.
+More importantly, the production cannot be based on 100% recycled fibre, as 100% of consumption cannot be collected, and Europe is also a global net exporter of paper which is then consumed and collected outside of Europe.
+The cycle must therefore constantly be refilled with new fibres from sustainably managed forests.

 Two Sides encourages responsible paper consumption.
 Double-sided printing in the office and separate collection schemes will reduce costs and improve sustainability.

 1 European Paper Recycling Council, Monitoring Report 2018